 I’m really impressed with this product and I’ll definitely be using it on a regular basis.
 I think as a lunch option, it’s the perfect amount of food.
-However, when using it in the evening, I’ll likely prefer to serve it with a whole grain, such as a portion of brown rice or quinoa.
+However, when using it in the evening, I’ll generally serve it with something else to make sure it fills me up.

 Does Huel Hot & Savoury Work?

 As a meal replacement, this product absolutely works.
-It is a convenient way to whip up a portion-controlled meal that is also full of the vitamins and minerals that your body needs.
+It’s a convenient way to whip up a portion-controlled meal that’s also full of the vitamins and minerals that your body needs.

-It can be hard to feel as though you are getting a wholesome meal when food is prepared in this way, but it is genuinely not all that different in appearance or texture to regular food.
+It can be hard to feel as though you’re getting a wholesome meal when food is prepared in this way, but it’s genuinely not all that different in appearance or texture to regular food.

 How Much Does it Cost?

-Huel requires you to buy at least three bags of this product at a time and each bag contains seven meals.
-For a one-time purchase, you will pay a total of £54.99.
+Huel requires you to buy at least three bags of this product at a time, and each bag contains seven meals.
+For a one-time purchase, you’ll pay a total of £54.99.
 By subscribing to receive a regular delivery of Huel, you can save 10%.

 With the one-time purchase price, each meal costs £2.61.
 With the 10% discount applied, each meal will cost £2.35.

 You can enjoy further savings on this product by ordering more Huel.
 This is because the price decreases when the quantity goes up.
-For example, if you buy 16 bags at once, you will pay £196.80 and each meal will then cost you £1.75.
+For example, if you buy 16 bags at once, you’ll pay £196.80, meaning each meal will then cost you £1.75.

 This type of Huel is made with whole foods, such as vegetables and grains.

-The exact ingredients naturally vary depending on the flavour that you have chosen.
+The exact ingredients naturally vary depending on the flavour that you’ve chosen.
 Scroll down to the bottom of this post to get the full ingredients list for each flavour option.

 Is Huel a Good Way to Lose Weight?

-If you are trying to lose weight with Huel then you may find this easier than other diets.
-This is because it is very easy to keep track of your calories, as well as your macros.
+If you’re trying to lose weight with Huel then you may find this easier than other diets.
+This is because it’s very easy to keep track of your calories, as well as your macros.

-If you have tried the traditional Huel shakes as a weight-loss tool, but you find that they are not satiating enough for you, then you may have better luck with the Hot & Savoury variety.
-To me, it feels a lot more like eating that Huel shakes do.
+If you’ve tried the traditional Huel shakes as a weight-loss tool, but you find that they’re not satiating enough for you, then you may have better luck with the Hot & Savoury variety.
+To me, it feels a lot more like eating regular food than Huel shakes do.